-- choose a FETAC course.
-There are 26 links from FETAC courses into degree courses at UCC.
-Further information on FETAC
+- choose a QQI (FE) course.
+There are 26 links from QQI (FE) courses into degree courses at UCC.
+Further information is available at QQI (FE)

 I just received an offer, can I defer my place?

-Yes you can make an application for a deferral.
-Please do not accept your place and deferral request should be made within 3 days of recieving the offer.
-The deferral policy and applicatiom form is available on our website at http://www.ucc.ie/en/study/undergrad/admissionspolicies/
+Yes, you can make an application for a deferral.
+Please do not accept your place and your deferred entry request should be made within 3 days of receiving the offer.
+The deferral policy and application form are available on our website at http://www.ucc.ie/en/study/undergrad/admissionspolicies/

 What can I do if I discover I don't like the course I'm on?